Collab Fertility’s Center for Lifestyle, Environmental Toxins, and Nutrition

 Associate Professor, Rollins School of Public Health at Emory University

-A reproductive epidemiologist investigating how lifestyle and
+A reproductive epidemiologist investigating how lifestyle,

-diet influence fertility and
+diet, and environmental factors influence fertility and

 pregnancy success.